Higher efficiency makes heat pumps powered by solar PV viable, but hybrid systems make more sense than battery storage for now.

 A company called Greenpath Technologies, Inc. is selling a Chinese-made brand of SEER 35 mini-splits called LEZETi.
 They're not the only players in this new category (see chart below,) but let's focus on them for the purpose of discussion.

 One unit they offer is a "solar hybrid air conditioner."
-Should you consider going with one of these solar-centric units, instead of some other A/C-only brand of mini split?
+Should you consider going with one of these solar-powered ac units, instead of some other A/C-only brand of mini split?
 It depends on the end user's lifestyle and expectations.